relaycorp/relaynet-gateway-android/README.md

 However, we do use the terms "private gateway" or "gateway" in the code base because we absolutely need accuracy there.

+## Architecture

+The app follows clean architecture principles.
+Domain logic is separated from external elements such as UI and data.
+The main components / layers / packages are:

+ - `domain` - Domain logic, with one class per use-case
+ - `ui` - Presentation logic, organized per screen, and following an [MVVM](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel) pattern
+ - `data` - Data persistence logic using preferences, database and disk
+ - `background` - Background services and state listeners
+ - `pdc` - Implementation of the Parcel Delivery Connection between endpoints and the gateway

+Components are tied by dependency injection using [Dagger](https://dagger.dev).
+Kotlin coroutines and flow are used for threading and reactive design.
+For the views, material components were preferred whenever possible.

 ## Development

 The project requires [Android Studio](https://developer.android.com/studio/) 4+.